 The Banks is downtown Cincinnati's newest nightlife and entertainment destination.
 Located on the Riverfront between Great American Ballpark and Paul Brown stadium, it's the perfect place to catch a meal before or after a game.
-The Banks is still under development, and is a mixed-use space that includes apartments, office space and a park.
-Current destinations include Holy Grail Tavern & Grille and Johnny Rockets.
+The Banks is still under development, and is a mixed-use space that includes apartments, office space and an expansive park with water features and a carousel.
+Current destinations include Holy Grail Tavern & Grille and Yard House.

 The National Underground Railroad Freedom Center is a living monument to Cincinnati's history as a major stop along the Underground Railroad.
 This route moved an estimated 100,000 slaves from the South into freedom in the North.
 A $110-million facility, the Freedom Center features three pavilions celebrating courage, cooperation and perseverance.
 The story of freedom is woven through the heroic legacy of the Underground Railroad, and the American struggle to abolish human enslavement while securing freedom for all people.